Check out our FaceBook Page.

 Music room: The Music room provides an opportunity for students to spend time working with skilled musicians who desire to teach different instruments to students willing to learn.
 We offer lessons in acoustic guitar, bass, drums, piano/keyboard, and percussion.

-The Energy lounge: A great spot for the students to go relax, have music playing, get good snacks, drinks etc. Awesome environment to play games, chat with friends, and have fun with each other!
+The Energy lounge: A great spot for the students to go relax, play games, chat with friends, and have fun with each other!

-Game room: Our game room is designed to have as much fun in as possible.
+Game room: Our Game room is designed to have as much fun in as possible.
 There is pool, board games, console games, and more!
 There's an awesome snack bar in there too!

-To get the latest news, check out the blog below!
+To get the latest news, check out our FaceBook page.

 God’s epic vision for The Bridge